1984 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1984-D Dime Value

-However, what is particularly surprising is the Denver issue reveals its high grade levels performance.
-A remarkable MS-65 specimen achieved $1,725 at Heritage Auctions in May 2007, establishing the auction record for this variety.
+What is particularly surprising is the Denver issue’s performance at high grades.
+A remarkable MS-65 specimen achieved $1,725 at Heritage Auctions in May 2007, establishing the all-time auction record for this variety.

 Full Bands designation creates extreme scarcity in Denver strikes.
-According to experts, MS-67 Full Bands examples number fewer than 200 known specimens.
-An MS-68 example realized $1,116, while MS-67FB pieces have sold for $138, demonstrating strong collector demand for premium Denver strikes with sharp torch band details.
+According to PCGS CoinFacts, MS-67 Full Bands examples number fewer than 50 known specimens — and MS-68 Full Bands pieces are “almost unheard of,” with fewer than a handful certified at PCGS and none finer.
+An MS-68 example realized $1,116, while MS-67FB pieces have sold for $138.

 1984-D Dime Price/Grade Chart